yosyp/GasVision/README.md

 # GasVision
-Track milage and MPG using images of gas pump and odometer data
+Track mileage and MPG using images of gas pump and odometer data